On monochromatic arm exponents for 2D critical percolation

-This makes it possible to express the event $A_{j,B \ldots BB}(n,N)$ in terms of the collection of all cluster interfaces (or ``loops''): It is just the event that there does not exist a ``necklace'' of at most $(j-1)$ loops, with white vertices on their inner boundary and black ones on their outer boundary, forming a chain around $\partial^i S_n$ and such that two consecutive loops are separated by only one black site.
+This makes it possible to express the event $A_{j,B \ldots BB}(n,N)$ in terms of the collection of all cluster interfaces (or ``loops''): it is just the event that there does not exist a ``necklace'' of at most $(j-1)$ loops, with white vertices on their inner boundary and black ones on their outer boundary, forming a chain around $\partial^i S_n$ and such that two consecutive loops are separated by only one black site.

-Standard arguments show that the probability that two interfaces touch in the scaling limit is exactly the asymptotic probability that they ``almost touch'' (in the sense that they are separated by exactly one vertex) on discrete lattices --- it is \emph{e.g.}\ a simple consequence of the fact that the polychromatic $6$-arm exponent is strictly larger than $2$, which in turn is a consequence of RSW-type estimates (the fact that the polychromatic $5$-arm exponent is equal to $2$ being true on any lattice on which RSW holds -- at least for colors $BWBWW$).
+Standard arguments show that the probability that two interfaces touch in the scaling limit is exactly the asymptotic probability that they ``almost touch'' (in the sense that they are separated by exactly one vertex) on discrete lattices; it is, for example, a simple consequence of the fact that the polychromatic six-arm exponent is strictly larger than $2$, which in turn is a consequence of RSW-type estimates (the fact that the polychromatic five-arm exponent is equal to $2$ being true on any lattice on which RSW holds, at least for colors $BWBWW$).